10 Critical WordPress Security Issues & Solutions

 • Regular updates: Keeping WordPress core, themes, and plugins updated to their latest versions to ensure all security patches are applied.

-• Strong passwords and user management: Using strong, unique passwords and carefully managing user roles and permissions to minimize risk.
+• Strong passwords and user management: Using strong, unique passwords and carefully storing them in an open source password manager to minimize risk.

 As websites grow and become more complex, ensuring comprehensive security can become more challenging.
 Larger sites often face increased security risks due to higher traffic volumes and more complex integrations.
 Scalability in security for larger sites may involve additional measures, including: